iron-io/docs/mq/3/on-premise/installation/coreos.md

 ---
-title: IronMQ On-Premise - Deploying with CoreOS
+title: IronMQ On-Premise - Setup on CoreOS
-#summary: "IronMQ On-Premise requires some knowledge of deployment and server management.
-If you do not possess these skills please schedule a consultation with our team"
 layout: default
 section: mq-on-premise
 ---

 This page is a work in progress.

-# Deploying IronMQ HA on CoreOS

 CoreOS is a convenient operating system for deploying IronMQ HA because it includes basic service discovery and configuration management tools that ease the deployment